 Until around 15 years ago there was little competition for the state-owned train company SJ.

 Domestic flights can be expensive, especially on routes that are still monopolised by SAS.
-Norwegian has now started competing with that airline on some of the most popular routes, such as Stockholm–Kiruna, which means prices have started to fall.
+Norwegian now competes with SAS on some of the most popular routes, such as Stockholm–Kiruna, which means prices have started to fall.

 City transport is usually excellent value and services tend to be efficient and reliable, even in busy cities like Stockholm and Gothenburg.